FGDES/DESTool/README.md

 DESTool is distributed under terms of the GLP vession 3; for details see the provided LICENSE file.
 Building on libFAUDES and libVIODES, DESTool benefits from a various student projects and external contributions.
-A list of authors is generated on the About-Page.
+DESTool produces a list of libFAUDES authors/contributors vai its About dialog.

 Copyright (C) 2008-2024 Thomas Moor